 Running miles and miles can be tough on your body.
 Chances are you will feel sore the next day.

-That’s why it’s good to invest in gear and equipment that will make this experience all the more easier.
+That’s why it’s good to invest in running gear that will make your experience all the more comfortable.

 Over time your muscles can become weary and fatigued, especially if you don’t follow a proper recovery and injury prevention strategy.